 CCH began its working relationship with HUD in 1962 when it applied for a HUD Section 202 loan to build Garfield Park Village in Santa Cruz, CA. Since that time, CCH has had an extensive relationship with HUD for both the development and management of HUD subsidized properties.
-Because we are an Oakland based organization working predominantly in Northern California, CCH has a strong working relationship with both the San Francisco Multifamily HUB staff, like Angela Corcoan, as well as Washington DC staff at the Office of Recapitalization.
+Because we are a Bay Area based organization working predominantly in Northern California, CCH has a strong working relationship with both the San Francisco Multifamily HUB staff, like Angela Corcoan, as well as Washington DC staff at the Office of Recapitalization.

 CCH Development Overview

 The Secretary of the Department of Housing and Urban Development has expressed its concern that literally hundreds of thousands of units of existing HUD subsidized housing build in the 1960s and 70s is at risk of losing its affordability as regulatory agreements attached to its loans begin to expire.